 Returning to the Lodge and Bridgette decided to sit in the sun with a cold drink and I naturally went birding.
 If I’m awake I’m birding when I’m on holiday, and if I’m asleep I’m probably dreaming about the next bird.

 I wandered around the grounds, a mixture of river’s edge forest, scrub and man-made perches.
-I added three lifers in the hour I was gone.
-The lovely ASHY FLYCATCHER, a COLLARED PALM THRUSH and a preening WHITE-BROWED COUCAL.
+I added four lifers in the hour I was gone.
+The lovely ASHY FLYCATCHER, two HARTLAUB’S BABBLERS, a COLLARED PALM THRUSH and a preening WHITE-BROWED COUCAL.

 I also saw two large Water Monitors, two female Bushbucks and a Smith’s Bush Squirrel.
-I added African Darter, Bearded Woodpecker, Village Weaver and a Brown-hooded Kingfisher to the holiday list.
+I added African Darter, Cardinal Woodpecker, Village Weaver and a Brown-hooded Kingfisher to the holiday list.

-I joined Bridgette for an al fresco lunch by the boat dock and we in turn were joined by two impressive SCHALOW’S TURACOS, a lunchtime lifer.
+I joined Bridgette for an al fresco lunch by the boat dock and we in turn were joined by two impressive Schalow’s Turacos, a lunchtime bonus.